-- Only sailors who are ready for higher level competition as skipper or crew - Goal to have as many of skipper / crew combinations from same school as possible - Objective to have number of attendees in teams of 4 - May borrow or loan sailors to other teams (Composite Team for each regatta) - Serious commitment is expected when signing up for regattas.
+- Only sailors who are ready for higher level competition as skipper or crew - Each sailor is expected to be working toward completion of at least 4 of the service days or the equivalent, in communication with the director or coaches. - Goal to have as many of skipper / crew combinations from same school as possible - Objective to have number of attendees in teams of 4 - May borrow or loan sailors to other teams (Composite Team for each regatta) - Serious commitment is expected when signing up for regattas.
 Last minute changes affect the team and whether they can have the correct number of sailors to participate and also make more work for the hosting team.
 Be sure that you can attend a regatta when you sign up.
 In the case of circumstances that require a change, let regatta coaches and organizers know directly, and when possible, at least two weeks prior to the regatta (to meet registration deadlines).
 In this situation, the sailor will be asked to reimburse the regatta fee to CSF.